D4rk-5ky/Syncerate/README.md

 ### Next if you have a password, either for SSH or a keyfile insert it here.
   - `PassWord=No` <span style="color:cyan">(If you dont have a password)</span>
-  - `PassWord=Ask` <span style="color:cyan">(the script will stop and ask for a password to be typed in the terminal and will automaticaly input the password when needed.
+  - `PassWord=Ask` <span style="color:cyan">(The script will stop and ask for a password to be typed in the terminal and will automaticaly input the password when needed.
 It will not be saved to logs or mail, but it is still written to the terminal while running the script)</span>
-  - `PassWord=<password>` <span style="color:cyan">(insert your actual password. the script will automaticaly input the password when needed, and will not be saved to logs or mail, but is still in the cfg file and written to the terminal while running the script) </span>
+  - `PassWord=<password>` <span style="color:cyan">(Insert your actual password. the script will automaticaly input the password when needed, and will not be saved to logs or mail, but is still in the cfg file and written to the terminal while running the script) </span>

 ### If you wish to receive a mail on Succes/Failure.
 Insert a mail here.
   - `Mail=No` <span style="color:cyan">(Optional - No if you dont want mail)</span>